 - Plan to disable the SharePoint Designer at the farm level and enable at the web application and site collection level as needed.

 - Instead of Custom Site Definition, use Web Template or Feature Stapling capabilities to add custom features on the out of the box site definition.
 I would also prefer Custom Coded Site Templates from scratch by creating site based on team or blank site template and activate features as needed.
 Also, word of caution – Never change out of the box site definition.

 - Deployment discipline – During the deployment and retraction process while updating or upgrading custom solutions, please use the correct older version of WSPs to retract the solution before deploying or upgrading the custom code with newer version of WSPs.
 This would ensure activating or deactivating features reference correct version of WSPs.

 - Although the CSOM, the REST interface, and the SharePoint ASP.NET Web services are all available when you develop server-side code, the use of these APIs in server-side code is only recommended for accessing data from another farm.
-Using the server-side object model is more efficient than using any of the client-side APIs.
+Using the server-side object model for full-trusted solutions are more efficient and supports full API set than using any of the client-side APIs.

 - Plan to reference common DLLs from GAC.
 Developers work on different solutions and local path structure referencing common DLLs (e.g. Microsoft enterprise library, SharePoint client side redistribuble etc.) from the Visual Studio project.
 I have seen common DLLs gets referenced with relative path requiring same structure for all the developers in team based development.
 One way to standardize referencing common DLLs are hosting them in GAC and reference GAC dlls from the Visual Studio project.
 This would ensure all the developers are referencing dll from same local path.
 Thanks to my colleague Sam Porras for this brilliant idea.